 Something as simple as adding an internal standard solution to your sample is not only quicker if automated, but has been shown to be more accurate and leaves the analyst free to do other tasks.

 If you’re not doing so already, consider automating standard prep as well as sample preparation, extraction and injection.
 Optimise your data analysis method so it runs automatically and only needs a quick check.

 Start off with a standard set up

-When developing a new analytical method, use a standardised set up if at all possible.
-This will mean you don’t have to mess about changing hardware or installing different columns whenever you need to swap to a different analytical method.
-This makes it quick and easy to change from one method to another, eliminates large chunks of instrument down time and is a real boost to your productivity for the long term.
+When developing a new analytical method with a focus on lab efficiency, use a standardised set up if at all possible.
+This will always help with lab efficiency because it means you don’t have to mess about changing hardware or installing different columns when swapping to a different analytical method.
+This makes it quick and easy to change from one method to another.
+It eliminates large chunks of instrument down time.
+And it is a real boost to your productivity and lab efficiency for the long-term.

 For sample preparation, a multifunctional sample preparation system can do a number of different sample preparation protocols, this means multiple methods can be run on one system without changing the hardware.
 Just load your samples and methods, and let the system do the rest.
 No need to reconfigure between projects.

 Use Magnetic Labels

 Use a magnetic label to show instrument specific information (Instrument name, which liners, columns and methods it is using, due-date of next service etc.).
 You can write or edit the information neatly with the label flat on the bench before putting the label in place, showing the information clearly on the front of the instrument.
 This saves unnecessary faff in the lab.
 Who doesn’t hate faff?

 Bonus tip: Buy a large pack of marker pens.
 They cost next to nothing and buying lots means you’ll never have to look far to find one when you need it.

 Phine Banks, Implementation Manager